petabyt/mlinstall/README.md

 ```

 For releases, staticx (`pip3 install staticx`) is used to
-convert dynamic executables to static. (functionally same as AppImage)
+convert dynamic executables to static. (functionally the same as AppImage)

 ## Windows Compilation
 Mingw is required: `apt install gcc-mingw-w64-x86-64`.
 Other than that, the windows-gtk submodule has everything else needed to compile: